Self-similar shock wave solutions of the non-linear Maxwell equations: Theory and Results

-Figure 1a presents the direction field for $q=-2$.
-Solutions with compact support are clearly presented.
-This means an $E_y = t^{-1} g(x \cdot t) $ dependence.
-The compact support of the ODE solution of Eq. (\ref{vegso}) means that the solution of the original PDE system for $E_y(x,t)$ is also compact via the $ \eta = x \cdot t$ in real time and space.
+For general q only an implicit solution can be given \eq g + g^{2q+1}\eta^2 q^2 + 2g^{2q+1}\eta^2 q + g^{2q+1}\eta^2 - c = 0. \eqe For some exponents explicit solutions can be obtained.
+In general we can investigate the direction field of the ODE which gives us qualitative and global information of the solutions.
+Note, that (14) is non-autonomous (depending on $\eta$) therefore there is no general theorem to study the direction field.
+A careful analysis for definite $q$ values clearly shows that there are two distinct classes of solutions available. \\ For $q< -1/2$ there are some solutions with compact supports, otherwise all the solutions are continuous on the whole plain.
+For $q = -1$ there is an exception the Eq.
+(14) becomes trivial and $g(\eta) = const. $ It is clear from (14) that for $q<-1/2$ the denominator can be zero, therefore a singularity can appear where the first derivative of $g(\eta)$ becomes infinite.
+This dictates a vertical direction field.
+If a solution with an initial condition meets this field line than it stops, and cannot be continued.
+These point can be calculated from the denominator.
+On figure 1a we present the direction field for $q = -2$.
+The shock front (or the compact support) is formed on the $g(\eta) = 3^{1/4} \sqrt{\eta}$ which is easy to identify.
+The compact support of the ODE solution of Eq. (\ref{vegso}) means that the solution of the original PDE system for $E_y(x,t)$ is also compact via the $ \eta = x / t^{\beta}$ in real time and space.
 The constrain (Eq. (\ref{feltetel})) between f and g also dictates the same compact support for the $H_z(x,t)$ field as well.
 Outside these time and x coordinate ranges we may fix the values of $E_y(x,t) $ and $H_z(x,t)$ identically to zero which are also solutions of the last two Maxwell equations.
-In this way we got shock-wave solutions for the above mentioned trajectories.
+In this way we can construct the shock-wave solutions for the original PDEs.

-If $ q > -1$ than all the solutions are continuous.
-For $ -1< q < 1 $ all the initial conditions $f(0) =r $ where r is a positive real number give blow-up solutions which means compact domain and infinite range.
-For $ q > 1/2 $ all the initial conditions $f(p) =r $ where p and r are positive real numbers give solutions which have no limit in domain or in range.
-Fig. 1b presents such solutions for $q = 2$.

-There are two analytic solutions available: The $q=-1$ limit can be taken and gives the $g' =0$ ODE which has the constant as a trivial solution.